gibbz00/redefmt/book/internals/database.md

 conversions are therefore checked.
 Any failure to do so will throw a compiler error with instructions to clear the database.

-To sumamrize: As long as a project isn't using more than 65K crate dependencies, with no dependency using more than 65K register statements, then you're good to go.
+To summarize: As long as a project isn't using more than 65K crate dependencies, with no dependency using more than 65K register statements, then you're good to go.